 Brand Health Check

-Previously, we discussed the importance of growing a Healthy Brand and nourishing it over time.
+We have discussed the importance of growing a Healthy Brand and nourishing it over time.
 What you choose to feed your brand affects brand health – and how it performs today, tomorrow, and in the future.
 Combined with brand workouts, your brand diet can help you reach and maintain a healthy profitability, reduce your risk of commoditization, and promote your overall brand health.

 If there’s one common element among Healthy Brands, it’s that they make a commitment to living and breathing their brand, and they do it consistently across channels and at every brand touch point.
 Brand strategy is integrated into everything they do.